Paul72187/Quizzical/README.md

 # Start Quizzical App

-Open index.html file and right click and then click on 'Open with Live Server'
+Open index.html file and right click and then click on 'Open with Live Server'.
+You will then be given your selection of 10 questions to test your general knowledge!